slindquist3-zz/blockchain/README.md

 ## High-level Overview of App Architecture

 * The parent App component maintains the state of the app and holds the functions necessary for fetching data.
 The Loading component will render through a boolean when a valid request is made the API.
-A Header contains the search input and button that triggers events that update state after a search request.
-Below the Header is the AddressDetails component, which passes data from the response to Balance and ReactTable component to be rendered in a grid.
+A Header contains the search input and button that triggers events to update state after a search request.
+Below the Header is the AddressDetails component, which passes data from the response to the Balance and ReactTable components to be rendered in a grid.

 ## Challenges